jion/python-scraper/README.md

 # Final Considerations and conclusion
 Apart from the assumptions described above, I tried to make the code the most decoupled I could.
-In some parts I decided to do it in a more "hardcore" fashion for the sake of the example, but I tried to explain in comments when that was the case.
+In some parts I decided to do it in a more "hardcore" fashion for the simplicity of the example, but I tried to explain in comments when that was the case.
-Also, I tried to document all classes (it was not so as I would wish with methods) and did some investigation to refactor in more pythonic ways some parts of the code.
+Also, I tried to document all classes (less so with methods) and I did some investigation to refactor some part of the code in a more pythonic way.

-Also I left with some unresolved questions like a proper way to place and execute the test (my test case file is just in the same path where the tested module is stored, and I didn't find another way to discover/run the test automatically more than just execute manually the file with `python testfile.py`).
+Also I left with some unresolved questions like a proper way to place and execute the test (my test case file is just in the same path where the tested module is stored, and I didn't find another way to discover/run the test automatically more than just execute manually the file).

 As self-critisism, I tried to do this to-much OOP-style and force some patterns in some places that maybe it adds unnecesary complecity for the purpose of this example.
-This takes me a little bit more time refactoring, for a problem that I almost resolve in a sandbox in 15 min (I left the sandbox file just in case you have curiosity) Finally, a better error handler is missing.
+This takes me a little bit more time refactoring, for a problem that I almost resolve in a sandbox in 15 min (I left the sandbox file just in case you have curiosity) Another thing I'm not proud is the algorithm to count the top 5 and the silly way in it is printed.
+I would wish to group tags with the same ocurrences but the way in I modeled the printer or the data structures I choose makes this difficult.
+Finally, a better error handler is missing.
 I left that to do after all the "most important" things and finally I haven't enough time to make that.
 I think unit testing is an important tool also to discover missing error handling of some parts.